gokhanceyhan/gMOCO/README.md

 ## Example
 You can visit [onlinemoco visualizer](https://onlinemoco.shinyapps.io/gMOCO/) to see the application.
 You can use it as well by submitting your input file.
 However, that is a free account provided by Shinyapps and limited to 25 hours of use per month per account.
-So, you may not reach the application if it hits the time limit.
+So, you may not reach the application if it has already hit the time limit.

 ## Authors